-Dr Shuai Guo is an Assistant Professor/Lecturer of Law at China University of Political Science and Law (CUPL) in Beijing.
+Dr Shuai Guo is an Assistant Professor of Law at the China University of Political Science and Law (CUPL) in Beijing.
 He teaches and researches international business and economic law, in particular, international insolvency law, international financial law, international trade law, and international investment law.
 Currently, he is a consultant at the International Institute for the Unification of Private Law (Unidroit) in Rome, Italy, for its bank insolvency project.

 He is a sub-committee member of INSOL International Early Researcher Academics and Director of the Beijing Society of Insolvency Law.
 In 2022, he was included in Global Restructuring Review's 40 under 40.
 He is a 2018 III prize winner in International Insolvency Studies for his article 'Cross-border Resolution of Financial Institutions: Perspectives from International Insolvency Law' and a member of NextGen Class VII since the same year.
-He sits on the academic committee of III and served on the Executive Committee of the NextGen Leadership program.
+He sits on the academic committee of III and served on the Executive Committee of the NextGen Leadership program from 2021 to 2023.